 Snowball Mountain Trail: Nestled in the Craggy Mountains, this 90-acre tract adjoins the publicly accessible Snowball Mountain Trail and Camp Sequoyah Trail.
 SAHC’s purchase of Snowball Mountain protects wildlife corridors, habitat for native species, and diverse plant communities adjacent to the Pisgah National Forest.
 Access to the Snowball Mountain Trail is near Craggy Gardens Picnic Area on the Blue Ridge Parkway.

 Rough Creek Watershed: Find more than 10 miles of trails, open to the public for hiking and mountain biking year-round.
 The 870-acre property is owned by the Town of Canton and protected by a conservation easement held by the Clean Water Management Trust Fund and co-managed with SAHC.
 It encompasses exceptional clean water resources and unique ecosystems.
-Rice Cove Road - hike details coming soon.
+Trails are open to public but tricky to follow.

 Hickory Nut Gap Farm: Located between the fertile bottomlands of Fairview, NC and Hickory Nut Gorge, the land on which Hickory Nut Gap Farm operates has been protected with an agricultural conservation easement.
 They offer local grass fed meats, farm tours, and more.
 Other farms operating on land protected by SAHC conservation easement include: Flying Cloud Farm, Claxton Farm, Reeves Homeplace Farm, Sandy Mush Herb Nursery, and Bee Branch Farm.

 Go to the SAHC Web site for more information about their work.
-Please donate to help protect more mountain places.
+Become a member or donate to help protect more mountain places.